Canon 1300D vs Nikon D500

 Review summary: Canon 1300D vs Nikon D500

 So how do things add up?
-Is the Canon 1300D better than the Nikon D500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 1300D or the Nikon D500 – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1300D: